Long-Neo/ECO3080-Machine-Learning-for-Business/README.md

 * Introductory Deep Learning

 ## For 2023-2024 Term 1
 According to the feedback from students in 2022-2023, I rewrite the materials for 2023-2024 Term 1.
-The contents are simplified and all compiled in only one pdf file including 5 chapters:
+The contents are simplified and all compiled in only one PDF file which includes 5 chapters:
 * Starting with R
 * Basic Classification Methods
 * Introduction to Model Selection